 There’s no more rewarding investment than planting apple trees.
 Trees that you plant early next spring may start yielding fruit in three to four years.
 But they’ll be giving joy almost immediately.
 Growing and caring for apples with your children can be especially rewarding.
 They’ll grow right along with your kids.
 A picture journal that begins at the first day of planting and continues through the years, with your kids standing right alongside their tree in each picture, will give your family memories that will last a lifetime, as will the tree itself.

 Now you might be thinking that I’m jumping the gun here in late October.
 Nearly everyone recommends planting fruit trees in the spring, although you can get away with it in the fall if you have mild winters and protect the newly transplanted roots with plenty of mulch.
 But good organic practice starts in the fall even if your trees won’t go in the ground until spring.
 We went to the Maine Organic Farmers and Gardeners Association to find out more.
 Here (with some additions) is what they recommend.

-Backyard trees are important components of your landscape.
-With our selection of tree care products — from pruning tools to organic pest control — you can give them the attention needed for strong growth and maximum production, not only at planting, but for a lifetime.
+Backyard trees and shrubs are important components of your landscape.
+With our selection of natural tree care products you can give them the attention needed for strong growth and maximum blooming, not only at planting, but for a lifetime.
 Got bugs?
 Click on our Orchard & Tree Problems page for insect descriptions and a list of earth-friendly remedies.